comprna/ISOTOPE/README.md

 ISOTOPE identifies cancer-specific splicing-derived epitopes from short-read RNA-seq data.
 The pipeline operates on individual tumor samples, without the requirement of additional controls or multiple tumor samples.

-The full description and tessting of ISOTOPE and its applications to melanoma and small cell lung cancer can be found in our publication:
+The full description and testing of ISOTOPE and its applications to melanoma and small cell lung cancer samples can be found in our publication:

 * Trincado JL, Reixachs-Solé M, Pérez-Granado J, Fugmann T, Sanz F, Yokota J, Eyras E. ISOTOPE: ISOform-guided prediction of epiTOPEs in cancer.
 PLoS Comput Biol.
 2021 Sep 16;17(9):e1009411. https://doi.org/10.1371/journal.pcbi.1009411.